betty2310/docs/docs/Project/index.md

+---
+title: 💻 Projects
+---

-I keep a development log for some of the project I'm working on, you can find them here:
+I keep a development log for some of the projects I'm working on, you can find them here:

 + [FOMATEM](https://github.com/betty2310/FOMATEM): an **FO**ootballer **MA**nager Sy**tem** app.